The Automatic Calibration Unit in JUNO: Design of the ACU

 \subsubsection{Spool for the radioactive source}

 Fig.~\ref{ACU_spool} illustrates details of a spool for radioactive source deployment.
 It consists of an IP69K watertight servo motor (Kollmorgen AKMH-CNT2GE5K) coupled to a 10:1 gear box (Thomson AQT060-010-0-MMR-724) and a 160~mm diameter PTFE deployment spool with helical grooves.
-A FEP-coated flexible stainless steel cable with 1-mm diameter is wound in the grooves.
-The open end of the cable runs through a PTFE pulley, then gets attached to a calibration source.
+An FEP-coated flexible 1~mm diameter stainless steel cable is wound in the grooves.
+The open end of the cable runs through a PTFE pulley, then gets attached to a radioactive source (Fig.~\ref{source_assembly}).
 When the servo motor drives the spool to unwind the cable, the source can be deployed under gravity into the CD.
-To minimize the risk of the wire gets off-grooved, a PTFE wire guide driven by two POM gears moves synchronouly with the wire.
-In addition, a PTFE roller press maintains the cable in the grooves.
+To minimize the risk of the cable exiting a groove, a PTFE cable guide driven by two POM gears moves synchronously with the cable.
+In addition, a PTFE roller press keeps the cable in the grooves.
 The motion limits are set by two push-button-style stainless steel limit switches (Schurter).